 - Parents are expected to attend school meetings.
 Apparently, they are a requirement even if you only understand half of what they are saying.

 - When you pick up your kid you must have an ID card.
 We didn’t realize this was important.
 I guess even though he was the only white kid and we were the only white parents in the entire school, they still needed his card to identify us.

 Seriously, I am cool with most of these rules.
 (Except for the two-hour school meetings every few weeks.)
 What I hate is the lack of consistency.
 Parents are to follow these requirements but the school system doesn’t give parents the courtesy of a dependable schedule.

-Case in point, teacher education days pop-up out of nowhere.
+Case in point, teacher education days pop up out of nowhere.
 On Thursday afternoon we would be told, “School is canceled tomorrow for a teacher education day.”
 Great.
 Thanks for the warning.
 There were two occasions I had no warning whatsoever.
 I drove Sawyer to school only to find no one there.
 In one case, Brad drove Sawyer to school and then brought him right back home.
 Why?
 It was raining.
 The director told him, “If it rains, just stay home.”
 What!?
-I am a firm believer that if a school system wants parents to respect its rules than it’s representatives should show respect for a parents time and schedule.
+I am a firm believer that if a school system wants parents to respect its rules then its representatives should show respect for a parent’s time and schedule.
 That would be consistent.

 School Days are Three Hours Long